We’re thrilled to welcome filmmaker Madeleine Hunt Ehrlich as one of our newest grantees!

 Any advice to other filmmakers just starting out?

 Who's a (woman) filmmaker you admire?
+And why?

 What's the best documentary film (digital/short/or feature length) that you've seen this year?

 I loved Hale county This Morning This Evening.

 Favorite camera to shoot on?